Colt Canada C7: C7A2

 With Canadian involvement in Afghanistan, Diemaco and the Canadian Forces developed improvements to the C7A1 to better suit the operational situations at hand.
 The result, the C7A2, has a four-point telescoping stock unit similar to that of the C8 carbine and a three-rail TRIAD that is clamped on the front sight base to allow accessories to be attached.
 The selector lever, magazine release, and charging handle latch became ambidextrous.
 Also, the C7A2 is issued with green colour furniture as standard.

 These weapons are often seen with a similar plethora of accessories as their American counterparts given the overall commonalities of the system and the rail mounts.
 The C7A2 is also issued with the C79A2 ELCAN optical gunsight with 3.4× magnification but with a uniform green rubber armored coating, but some soldiers who are issued it have either been issued or have purchased sights like the EOTech holographic weapons sight and the Trijicon ACOG.

 Within an eight-man section, six soldiers will normally carry a C7A2: the section commander and second in command, two grenadiers and two riflemen, with only the machine gunners carrying a C9A2 LMG.
 The C7A2 is considered a "mid-life" upgrade for the C7 family.
 The addition of the TRIAD rail mount has made it easier for soldiers to attach accessories such as laser designator and tactical lights.
-Many A2's are also seen with folding grips from Cadex Inc. under the handguards which can store 2 CR123 batteries.
+Many A2s are also seen with folding grips from Cadex Inc. under the handguards which can store 2 CR123 batteries.

 The Canadian Forces is looking to upgrade and modernize their stockpile of C7A2 assault rifles, although nothing is yet official or certain as of 2022.
-One of the biggest upgrades that might be implemented is the replacement of the standard flat-top upper receiver with standard handguards, handguard end cap and front sight base with a monolithic upper receiver with integrated aluminium quad-rail handguard for increased modularity with accessories and free-floating the barrel for augmented precision.
+One of the biggest upgrades that may be implemented is the replacement of the standard flat-top upper receiver with standard handguards, handguard end cap and front sight base with a monolithic upper receiver with integrated aluminium quad-rail handguard for increased modularity with accessories and free-floating the barrel for augmented precision.
 This would put the fleet of service rifles of the Canadian Armed Forces on par with Colt Canada's latest offerings and upgrades of the Danish and Dutch militaries who have adopted rifles with monolithic upper receivers.

-This version will require the use of the Colt Canada M203A1 with a different mounting system due to the new aluminium quad-rail handguard.
+This variant will require the use of the Colt Canada M203A1 with a different mounting system due to the new aluminium quad-rail handguard.
 Since Colt Canada developed and released the MRR (Modular Rail Rifle) that uses a monolithic upper receiver with the Magpul M-LOK attachment system, the Canadian Armed Forces (CAF) might be heading in that direction instead, along with a shorter, 18.6 in barrel, instead of the standard 20 in barrel, and straight gas tube with a low-profile gas block The possibility of using integrated suppressors is also something that is being looked into.
-A shorter charging-handle latch will also be used as opposed to the very long C7A2 latch, which gets caught on equipment and vests, which causes the latch to bend and break the charging-handle.
+A shorter charging-handle latch will be used instead of the very long C7A2 latch, which gets caught on equipment and vests, causing the latch to bend and break the charging-handle.